Introduction to Professional Screenwriting: Creating and Selling your Movie Script

 This three-day series of practical workshops, led by an industry professional with four produced feature films to his credit, seeks to unravel some of the mystery and connect the practices of writing to the processes of the industry.

-Each day tackles a different topic and a different part of the process, from conception, through pitching and development, to final script, with feedback opportunities for your own developing project.
+Each day tackles a different topic and a different part of the process, from conception, through pitching and development, to final script.
+There is also personal, one-to-one feedback available on your own script project within six months of the completion of the course.

 Day One: Theme and Logline